All babies may grow at a different rate. But here is the average for boys and girls 1 to 3 months old:

 A baby's understanding and awareness of the world around them increases during this time.
 Babies may progress at different rates.
 But these are some of the common milestones in this age group:

-Knows familiar voices, especially of mother and father
+Knows familiar voices, especially of parents or caregivers

 Smiles in response to others